Ted Cowart – Painter

 With stubborn determination, he decided to seek admission and soon became one of the youngest students ever accepted.
 Comparing it to the most grueling of boot camps, the college put him to the test.
 He emerged on fire.

 With new found thirst for experience and adventure, Cowart thought he might have to put things on hold when it came time to do military service.
 But his enlistment turned into an opportunity, not only to see the timeless beauty of the old continent but to expand his artistic talents (and income) painting portraits of officers and their wives.
 After the service, he remained in Europe, using his art to make ends meet.
-He traveled until money began to run short - finally finding himself drawing flamenco dancers in a Barcelona bar.
+He traveled until money began to run short - finally finding himself drawing flamenco dancers in a Barcelona restaurant.

 With the decision made to return to the States, Cowart let a friend take his works to several agencies in New York.
 In a matter of weeks, Cowart had many offers.
 Because of its diversity of clients, he went with Hockaday Associates and soon entered the wild and rough design world of New York City.